julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **The sharp scalpel of protection and purification.**

-Burned in Chinese folk rituals to banish “hot demons” of fever and spirit affliction, *Artemisia annua* has long been revered for its cleansing fire.
+Burned in Chinese folk rituals to banish “hot demons” of fever and spirit affliction, *Artemisia annua* has **long been revered for its cleansing fire**.

 Eastern European witches and healers treat it with reverence, using it to sever disease and dark curses alike.

 Unlike mugwort’s gentle guidance, sweet wormwood cuts deep—cleansing, sealing, and purging harmful energies.

 Balkan midwives once burned it during birth and burial rites, times when the veil between worlds thins.
 This herb does not simply protect—it purges and renews.

 ---

 ### Hyssop (*Hyssopus officinalis*)
 **Herb of sanctification and soul-purging.**

 “Purge me with hyssop, and I shall be clean,” says the Psalm—and witches agree.
-Used from ancient Israel to New Orleans Hoodoo, hyssop is the sacred herb of spiritual purification.
+Used from ancient Israel to New Orleans Hoodoo, hyssop is the **sacred herb of spiritual purification**.

 In the Levant and parts of Eastern Europe, hyssop is gathered on holy days, burned or added to sacred oils, and used to drive off malevolent forces.

 A small bundle hung over the door works quietly, but fiercely.

 ---